ystia/ystia.github.io/_posts/2018-08-14-gcp-sample-app.md

   * Create and configure on an on-demand compute resource.

 This can be done using Alien4Cloud UI or REST API.
-Scripts are available in the Ystia Alien4Cloud Orchestrator plugin repository for each step.
+Scripts are available in the Ystia Alien4Cloud Orchestrator plugin repository for each step, for simplicity.
-Get these scripts running :
+On the host where you installed docker and used `docker run` to start the Alien4Cloud container, get these scripts running :
 ```
 $ git clone https://github.com/ystia/yorc-a4c-plugin.git
 $ cd yorc-a4c-plugin/alien4cloud-yorc-plugin/src/test/scripts/